Vision 2020 Glossary

 they arrive at their destination, thereby reducing automobile dependency.
 Vision

 2020 will offer walkable communities, sidewalk improvements, local shuttle connections,

 and transit stops that are nearby popular destinations.

 on arterial streets or on tollways or expressways.

 Regional Transportation Centers

-typically located near major shopping centers, community downtowns, or large
+located near major shopping centers, community downtowns, or large rail stations.

-rail stations.
-Centers typically include off-street bus bays, sheltered and
+Centers typically include off-street bus bays, sheltered and heated boarding areas

 A trip that is running in the opposite

 direction of the heaviest traffic.
 The reverse commute generally involves travel